7 reasons why by comparison with the USSR the US is losing in Afghanistan

-Today, shortly after admitting that the war in Afghanistan is being lost, US President Trump is wrapping a strategy session with his top military and political advisers at Camp David to talk about the strategy to turn the situation round.
+Today, shortly after admitting that the war in Afghanistan is being lost, US President Trump is wrapping up a strategy session with his top military and political advisers at Camp David to decide the strategy to turn the situation round.

 Present will be the entire foreign policy team which following the recent purges of top officials is slowly shaping up as the definitive foreign policy team of the Trump administration: Generals Kelly, McMaster and Mattis, Secretary of State Tillerson, and the heads of the US intelligence community, DNI director Dan Coats and CIA chief Mike Pompeo.